 The Systemic Lens: Depression That Medicine Isn’t Built to Treat

-When we apply The Systemic Lens, we see a profound failure in how modern medicine treats women in midlife.
-The system is siloed: OB-GYNs aren’t trained in psychiatry, and psychiatrists don’t routinely screen for hormonal factors.
-Most primary care physicians don’t even know the perimenopause vulnerability window exists.
+When we apply The Systemic Lens, we see a profound failure in how modern medicine treats women in midlife — and how culture at large frames the perimenopausal experience.

 FREQUENTLY ASKED QUESTIONS

-Q: Is perimenopause depression different from regular depression?
+Q: Is perimenopausal depression different from regular depression?

-A: Yes.
-While the symptoms overlap, perimenopausal depression is specifically triggered by the erratic fluctuation of hormones, particularly estrogen, during the transition to menopause.
-It often requires a different treatment approach that addresses the hormonal baseline.
+A: Yes — though the symptoms overlap.
+Perimenopausal depression is specifically triggered by the erratic fluctuation of estrogen during the transition to menopause.
+It disrupts the same neurotransmitter systems (serotonin, dopamine, BDNF) in a way that’s driven hormonally, and it often requires a treatment approach that addresses the hormonal baseline, not just the mood symptoms in isolation.

 Q: Can perimenopause cause depression even if I’ve never been depressed before?

-A: Yes.
-The perimenopause transition is the highest-risk window for first-onset depression in a woman’s lifetime.
-The neurobiological vulnerability created by hormonal shifts can trigger depression in women with no prior psychiatric history.
+A: Yes — and this is one of the most important things to understand about this transition.
+The perimenopause window carries the highest risk for first-onset depression across a woman’s lifetime.
+The neurobiological vulnerability created by hormonal shifts can trigger depression in women with no prior psychiatric history, and it often does.

-A: They can help, but they are often not enough on their own.
-Because the depression is hormonally driven, many women need a combination of hormone therapy (if appropriate) and trauma-informed psychological support to fully recover.
+A: They can help, but they’re often not enough on their own.
+Because the depression is hormonally driven, many women find that an SSRI that worked well for them in their thirties is less effective during perimenopause.
+A combination of hormone therapy (when appropriate), trauma-informed therapy, and an SSRI — if needed — tends to produce better outcomes than any single intervention.

 Q: How long does perimenopausal depression last?

-Q: What’s the difference between perimenopause depression and just feeling sad?
+Q: What’s the difference between perimenopausal depression and just feeling burned out?

 WAYS TO WORK WITH ANNIE